gitorious/git-archive-daemon/README.md

 Currently you need Go development environment to build git-archive-daemon.

-The following command will fetch the package and build the binary:
+The following command will fetch the package and build the binary at `$GOPATH/bin/git-archive-daemon`:

     go get gitorious.org/gitorious/git-archive-daemon